 - Gastrointestinal issues

-How severe the withdrawal symptoms are depends on the length of use, as well as the severity of the dependency.
+How severe the withdrawal symptoms depend on the length of use, as well as the severity of the dependency.
 Some individuals may not experience any withdrawal symptoms at all when they quit using marijuana.

 So how long do marijuana withdrawal symptoms last?
-Symptoms can begin in as little as one day after the final use, or as late as three days after.
+Symptoms can begin as little as one day after the final use, or as late as three days after.
 Symptoms have been known to last from a few days to a few weeks.
 Most, if not all, symptoms should be gone by week three.
 Those with severe psychological addictions have reported feelings of depression and anxiety for up to several months after discontinuing marijuana use.
+Learn About Marijuana Withdrawal Symptoms.

 Treatment for Marijuana Withdrawal